-I have shot campaigns for The Royal Opera House, Sadler’s Wells, Penguin Books, Great Ormond Street Children’s Hospital, Red Consultancy, Second Movement Opera, and designer Sindiso Khumalo.
-I have produced work for record labels including Reclaimed Goods and Inch Time Records.
+Liv has shot campaigns for a wide range of companies to include: Casacom Communications, Interior designers Rümker, aeronautic engineers A7 Integration, The Royal Geographical Society, London; A2&Co, The Royal Opera House, London; Sadler’s Wells, Penguin Books, Great Ormond Street Children’s Hospital, Red Consultancy, Second Movement Opera, and fashion designer Sindiso Khumalo.
+She has produced work for McGill and Concordia Universities, Brother Canada, The EU Commission Canada, IUCN, Browning Environmental Communications, Agence MVA, The Royal Fusiliers, The Green Alliance, Editorial Intelligence, Hebridean International Cruises, Goldman Sachs, Reclaimed Goods and Inch Time Records.

 Format International Photography Festival 2021, Waves of Exposure group show curated by PARC/The London College of Communication.